Emilie Blackmore Stapp: World War II

 On October 28, 1942, in an effort to raise money for the war effort, the United States Treasury Department and the Holy Cathedral Book Club of Chicago sponsored an autographed book party.
 That night, with such dignitaries as Carl Sandburg and Alvin C. York in attendance, a copy of Isabella, The Wise Goose sold for $800.
 Along with Isabella and other books, an original Abraham Lincoln letter and an autographed Rudyard Kipling book, sold to raise $283,000 in war bonds and stamps.

-Soon after, Emilie and her mythical goose, Isabella, was commissioned by the United States Government to sell war bonds.
+Soon after, Emilie and her mythical goose, Isabella, were commissioned by the United States Government to sell war bonds.
 Isabella's Victory Flight was launched in 1942.
-Stapp sold Isabella's war bonds through a letter writing campaign she conducted.
+Stapp sold Isabella's war bonds through a letter-writing campaign she conducted.
 Requests to purchase the war bonds were sent on stationery with a reproduction of Isabella created by renowned illustrator and artist, Forrest W. Orr.
 The letters listed Stapp's address as Isabella's Victory Flight Headquarters, The Dolls' House, Wiggins, Mississippi.

-Emilie Stapp and Isabella participated in four bond drives.
-Stapp's highest single sales record came in her 8th Victory Bond campaign, where she raised a total of $710,403.
-From her rural home in Wiggins, Mississippi, Emilie Blackmore Stapp and Isabella raised a total of $3,339,429 for the American war effort.
-This was a truly remarkable feat when it is taken into consideration that $1.00 in 1942 had approximately the same buying power as $13.00 in 2010.
-To put this accomplishment into perspective, Emilie Blackmore Stapp would have raised approximately $42 million for the war effort by 2010's standards.
+Emilie Stapp and Isabella took part in four Victory Bond drives.
+Stapp achieved her highest single-campaign sales during the 8th Victory Bond campaign, raising an impressive $710,403.
+Collectively, Emilie Blackmore Stapp and her character, Isabella the Wise Goose, raised $3,339,429 to support the American war effort.
+This achievement is especially remarkable considering that $1 in 1942 had roughly the same purchasing power as $18.44 in 2025.
+Adjusted for today's dollars, Emilie Blackmore Stapp's fundraising efforts would equal an astounding $61,592,583, all accomplished from her rural home in the small town of Wiggins, Mississippi.